-New Course SS 287 BIGOTRY, BRUTALITY, HISTORY AND MEMORY Mitzi Sawada
+SS 287 BIGOTRY, BRUTALITY, HISTORY AND MEMORY Mitzi Sawada

-Is there a way that we can examine the reasons for a people to ---embrace a mentalité that allows for brutality and bigotry?
+Is there a way that we can examine the reasons for a people to embrace a mentalité that allows for brutality and bigotry?
 How are violence, war, rape and annihilation of a people remembered?
 And by whom?

 This course focuses on historical examples which have justified the exercise and abuse of power in ways that forcefully transmuted societies and cultures.
-We will study four cases: slavery in the United States, the Nazi holocaust, the atomic holocausts of Hiroshima and Nagasaki, and the violence against Korean women under Japanese colonialism.
+We will study four cases: the Tuskegee Syphilis Study, the Nazi holocaust, the atomic holocausts of Hiroshima and Nagasaki, and the violence against Korean women under Japanese colonialism.
 Materials will include works in history, psychology, literature, cultural studies and film.
 Student will be expected to keep up with the requirements, and reflect and participate fully in class discussions.
 More important, their goals should be to gain a deeper understanding of how histories are framed and why memories are sustained.

 Class meets twice a week for one hour and 20 minutes.
-Enrollment is limited to 25.
+Enrollment is for Division II students and is limited to 25.

-New Course SS 291

-TRANSITIONS TO DEMOCRACY Andras Bozoki
+New Course SS 291 TRANSITIONS TO DEMOCRACY Andras Bozoki